radical non-judgement

 What Approach to Trauma Therapy

-Grounded in the idea that many trauma responses begin as adaptations.
 Hypervigilance, emotional shutdown, avoidance, dissociation, people-pleasing, anger, perfectionism, or difficulty trusting others often develop as functions.
-The goal of therapy is:

 Depending on the situation, therapy may include: